Cosmological phase transitions: from perturbative particle physics to gravitational waves: Effective potential

 The field dependent masses, $m_s^2(\phi)$, may be found by taking double derivatives of the potential and diagonalizing as described in the previous section.

 Similar results can be obtained for two-component Weyl fermions and vector bosons, giving

-As in the scalar case, the fermions or vector bosons in the loop only have vertices that connect to the external classical field, leading to these very simple general expressions that depend only on the field dependent masses.
+As in the scalar case, the fermions or vector bosons in the loop only have vertices that connect to the external classical field, leading to these very simple general expressions that depend only on the field-dependent masses.

 These results may be written more compactly as

 where $i$ runs over all real scalar, Weyl fermion and vector boson degrees of freedom, $s_i$ is the spin of field $i$, and $k_i = 3/2$ for scalars and fermions and $5/6$ for gauge bosons.